DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/local_setup.md

         download_files(taxi_type)

     con = duckdb.connect("taxi_rides_ny.duckdb")
-    con.execute("CREATE SCHEMA IF NOT EXISTS nytaxi")
+    con.execute("CREATE SCHEMA IF NOT EXISTS prod")

     for taxi_type in ["yellow", "green"]:
         con.execute(f"""
-            CREATE OR REPLACE TABLE nytaxi.{taxi_type}_tripdata AS
+            CREATE OR REPLACE TABLE prod.{taxi_type}_tripdata AS
-            SELECT * FROM read_csv('data/{taxi_type}/*.csv.gz', union_by_name=true, auto_detect=true, compression='gzip')
+            SELECT * FROM read_parquet('data/{taxi_type}/*.parquet', union_by_name=true)
         """)

     con.close()
 ```

-This script downloads yellow and green taxi data from 2019-2020, creates the `nytaxi` schema, and loads the data into DuckDB.
+This script downloads yellow and green taxi data from 2019-2020, creates the `prod` schema, and loads the raw data into DuckDB.
 The download may take several minutes depending on your internet connection.

 ## Step 5: Test the dbt Connection